 Rockwood trainings are designed to help you to create more effective, sustainable, humane life.
 Our curriculum is led by trainers who are steeped in leadership and organizational development.
 You’ll experience our curriculum through a variation of activities, including visualization, personal journaling, pair work, and group work.
-You can review training descriptions and their agendas for the Art of Leadership and the Advanced Art of Leadership.
+You can review training descriptions and their agendas for the Art of Leadership.
 You can also see What to Expect.
 We encourage you to also reach out to the Rockwood alum network, or any colleagues who have been through Rockwood’s trainings, to learn their experiences.

 I really want to go, but I need to convince my boss that the training is worth the time and money.
 Any tips?

 Graduates of Rockwood’s trainings consistently tell us that they return to their work feeling affirmed about their purpose, and their strengths, which in turn transforms their organization.
 According to a third party evaluation Rockwood conducted in 2009, our trainings increase feelings of satisfaction and job effectiveness, deepen leaders’ partnership skills, and give alums a better understanding of their leadership style.

 Past participants have contacted their organization’s foundations to apply for discretionary or capacity building funding.
 Please check out our Raising Resources blog post for a sample fundraising letter and more support.